ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

 * Go to [http://arctos.database.museum](http://arctos.database.museum) and enter a username and password, then hit "Create Account" (do not hit the return key or it will think you are trying to login with an account that doesn't exist yet).
  * Do not hit "Create Account" before entering a username and password.
  * DO NOT INCLUDE periods in your username (e.g., carla.cicero is not a valid username).
- * Passwords should be at least six characters, start with a letter, contain only A-Z, a-z, 0-9, and !$%&()`*+,-/:;?_., not contain the username, and consist of at least one letter, number, and special character.
+ * Passwords should be at least eight characters, start with a letter, contain only A-Z, a-z, 0-9, and !$%&()`*+,-/:;?_., not contain the username, and consist of at least one letter, number, and special character.
 * Once you have created an account and are logged in, go to the "My Stuff" tab at the top, then click on "Profile."
 * Enter your First, Middle (if applicable,, initial ok), and Last names in the appropriate fields.
 * Enter your Affiliation (name of your institution).